tomoya-sasaki/Code_Tips/R/devtools.md

 Minimally, we need `data`, `man`, `R`, `src`, `DESCRIPTION`, and `NAMESPACE`.
 Probably we can remove `.so`, and `.o` as well.

 #### DESCRIPTION
-Probably, we cannot have `Authors@R:` type.
-Instead, `Author: NAME` format.
 Remove `VignetteBuilder: knitr` if you don't have vignettes.

 #### Checking on your computer
 ```